rgconrad514/Home-Assistant-Sprinkler-Controller/README.md

 * Ability to delay or schedule off-time for the schedules to account for rainy weather.
 * Manual control of each sprinkler value for inspection/calibration.
 * Enforce only one valve open at a time; I don't have the water pressure to run multiple valves at once and most controllers only allow for one to run at a time
-* Weather/precipitation integration.
-I intially tried to automate this based on recorded precipitation from one of the weather API integrations in Home Assistant.
-However I found it easiest to just manually set a schedule delay after checking the forecast.
-With a traditional controller I would often forget to turn the sprinklers back on after turning them off for rainy days and this was enough to overcome this problem.
-However I may try to incorporate a rain sensor into the setup at a later time.
 # Softare
 * [32-bit Home Assistant OS for Raspberry Pi 3B+](https://github.com/home-assistant/operating-system/releases/download/6.2/haos_rpi4-6.2.img.xz)
 # Hardware